historianem/sample-repository-draft/pages/about.md

 ## About the Collection

 This sample collection was created as part of a digital history project organized by the Chabraja Center for Historical Studies at Northwestern University.
-{% include feature/button.html text="Chabraja Center for Historical Studies Homepage" link="https://historicalstudies.northwestern.edu/index.html" color="success" %}
+{% include feature/button.html text="Chabraja Center for Historical Studies Homepage" link="https://historicalstudies.northwestern.edu/index.html" color="info" %}